 3. They’ll develop emotional resilience

 Childcare gives your child an opportunity to develop social skills, which helps them form healthy relationships with other people.
-They’ll learn how to get along with other children, share and take turns, listen to others, communicate their ideas and become independent.
-As your child gets older, they’ll use these skills to develop friendships that will shape their sense of identity and their future.
+Early start child care will help them learn how to get along with other children, share and take turns, listen to others, communicate their ideas and become independent.
+As your child grows older, they will use their talents to develop friendships that will influence their sense of identity and future.

 Childcare also helps your child develop emotional resilience.
-Research shows that children who attend childcare at age 2-3 are more likely to be attentive and better able to deal with their emotions when they start school2.
+Research suggests that when they start childcare, kids who attend childcare at 2-3 years of age are more likely to be attentive and better able to cope with their emotions.
 Studies have even found that parents benefit from sending their children to childcare, reaping social, emotional and even financial rewards from the relationships they develop with other families at the centre.

 4. They’ll enjoy a successful future

 Did you know the benefits of early childhood education can last a lifetime?
-A 30-year study in the United States found that adults who had a high-quality early childhood education from 0-5 years were more likely to be continuously employed and graduate from university3.
+In the United States, a 30-year survey revealed that adults who had a high-quality early childhood education from 0-5 years were more likely to be continuously employed and to graduate from university.

-The skills your child learns in the early years of their life are important for their social, emotional and academic success.
-In fact, research shows that children who don’t attend preschool are 50% more likely to start school with a developmental vulnerability1.
+The skills that your child learns in the early years of their life are crucial for their social, emotional and academic performance.
+Research actually reveals that children who do not attend nursery or early child education are 50% more likely to start school with developmental vulnerability.

 5. They’ll develop a lifelong love of learning

-A high quality childcare centre will not only look after your child safely while you work, but also inspire a lifelong love of learning.
+A high quality early childhood education at childcare centre will not only look after your child safely while you work, but also inspire a lifelong love of learning.
 Access to early childhood education can provide children with social and cognitive experiences that help them become independent and develop a positive attitude to learning.
 These skills help your child settle into primary school and drive their academic success4.

-Whether your child is starting school next year or a few years’ time, consider giving them a head start by sending them to a childcare centre that provides high-quality early childhood education in a fun, caring and supportive environment.
+Whether your child is starting school next year or a few years’ time, consider giving them an early start child care by sending them to a childcare centre that provides high-quality early childhood development education in a fun, caring and supportive environment.